jllodra/cmod-xmplay/README.md

 ### If you still see some “module name” replacing your titles

 That can happen if XMPlay had cached metadata from earlier plays.
 Exporting the library, then deleting the `xmplay.library` file and reimporting the library refreshed things in testing.
+If you are not using a library at all, just delete `xmplay.library`.

 ## ⚡ Enable caching (optional)